Structure of Triadic Relations in Multiplex Networks: Expressing Clustering Coefficients Using Elementary 3-Cycles

-In Table~\ref{table:cc_canonical}, we show the values of the coefficients $w_\mathbf{E}$ for the different ways that we defined 3-cycles in multiplex networks.
+In Table~\ref{table:cc_canonical}, we show the values of the coefficients $w_\mathcal{E}$ for the different ways that we define 3-cycles in multiplex networks.
 In Table~\ref{table:cc_canonical_simple}, we show their corresponding expansions in terms of elementary cycles for the case $\beta=\gamma=1$.
-These cycle decompositions illuminate the difference between $c_{M.i}$, $c_{M^\prime,i}$, $c_{SM,i}$, and $c_{SM^\prime,i}$.
-The clustering coefficient $c_{M,i}$ gives equal weight to each elementary cycle, whereas $c_{M^\prime,i}$ gives half of the weight to $\mathcal{AAA}$ and $\mathcal{ACACA}$ cycles (i.e., the cycles that include an implicit double-counting of cycles) as compared to the other cycles.
+These cycle decompositions illuminate the difference between $c_{M,i}$, $c_{M^\prime,i}$, $c_{SM,i}$, and $c_{SM^\prime,i}$.
+The clustering coefficient $c_{M,i}$ gives equal weight to each elementary cycle, whereas $c_{M^\prime,i}$ gives half of the weight to $\mathcal{AAA}$ and $\mathcal{ACACA}$ cycles (i.e., the elementary cycles that include an implicit double-counting) as compared to the other cycles.
+The matrices that correspond to elementary cycles with such double-counting are symmetric, and the same cycle is thus counted in two different directions.

-\subsection{A Simple Example}
+\section{A Simple Example}

-We now use a simple example (see Fig.~\ref{fig:simple_ex}) to illustrate the differences between the different notions of a multiplex clustering coefficient.
-Consider a two-layer multiplex network with three nodes in layer $a$ and two nodes in layer $b$.
-The three node-layer pairs in layer $a$ form a connected triple, and the two exterior node-layer pairs of this triple are connected to the two node-layer pairs in layer $b$; these last two node-layer pairs are connected to each other.
+We now use a simple example (see Fig.~\ref{fig:simple_ex}) to illustrate the differences between the various notions of a multiplex clustering coefficient.
+Consider a two-layer multiplex network with three nodes in layer $a_1$ and two nodes in layer $a_2$.
+The three node-layer pairs in layer $a_1$ form a 2-star, the two node-layer pairs that are not connected directly to each other on layer $a_1$ are each adjacent via an inter-layer edge to a counterpart node-layer pair in layer $a_2$, and the two node-layer pairs on layer $a_2$ are adjacent to each other.